WHAT IS MINDFULNESS MEDITATION?

 When we are stuck in the past or caught up in the possibilities of the future we are not present and we miss so many of the moments that make up our life.

 We can learn to cultivate awareness of the present moment by practising mindfulness – through formal and informal meditation practices.
-You can learn how to practise mindfulness meditation on a secular 8-week course held in central London.
+You can learn how to practise mindfulness meditation on a secular 8-week course held in central London as well as learning one to one.

 I also offer workplace tasters and sessions around the country.